gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>How effectively did you meet the goals and objectives set for you during the past performance period?
+How effectively did you meet the goals and objectives set for you during the past performance period?
 Provide specific examples.
-What helped/hindered you in that process?</p>
+What helped/hindered you in that process?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>